TheCloudTheory/arm-estimator/README.md

 * Support for both Incremental / Complete deployment modes (see `Usage` section)
 * Displaying delta describing difference between your current estimated cost and after changes are applied
 * An option to stop CICD process if estimations exceeds given limit (see `Usage` section)
+* Supports passing parameters along with your template

 ## Known limitations
 ARM Cost Estimator is currently in `alpha` development phase meaning there're no guarantees for stable interface and many features are still in design or planning phase.
 The main limitations as for now are: